In this guide we’ll look at the best palm router.

 Adjusting the depth and removing and replacing the base are made easy with a quick release cam lock system.

 For a cheap palm router this is a good choice.
-The product is light and its ergonomic design makes it comfortable to use.
+This compact router is light and its ergonomic design makes it comfortable to use.

 A more powerful motor allows the router drill bit to spin faster at a higher rpm.
 This in turn allows the router to cut through material more efficiently and creates a better user experience.